Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Introduction

-We target at the upscaling of this combustion scenario, paying particular attention to capturing the effect of the microscopic drift, in the presence of dominant Damk\"ohler numbers, on the governing macroscopic (upscaled) combustion equations, and specifically, on the structure of the effective thermal and mass dispersion tensors.
-The main mathematical difficulties arising in our context are fourfold: \begin{itemize} \item[$(i)$] the non-linearity of the gas-solid chemical reaction; \item[$(ii)$] the treatment of a coupled system of PDEs posed in high-contrasting microstructures; \item[$(iii)$] the fast drift; \item[$(iv)$] the coupled evolution system. \end{itemize} In $(i)$, the nonlinearity is the temperature-dependent Arrhenius law, which poses a more mathematical difficulty, even in the simple form of a first order chemical kinetics.
-We will explore the full nonlinearity of the problem in our analysis by mainly relying on the structural properties of the nonlinearity.
-However, one possibility of avoiding the nonlinearity in the Arrhenius law is to consider its linear approximation as suggested in \cite{Ijioma15c, Kagan}; nevertheless, the working hypothesis for such linear approximations is not so obvious.
+Thus, we target the upscaling of combustion scenarios.
+We pay particular attention to capturing the effect of dominant P\'eclet and Damk\"ohler numbers, at the microscopic level, on the governing macroscopic (upscaled) combustion equations.
+Specifically, we focus on the structure of the effective thermal and mass dispersion tensors.
+The main mathematical difficulties arising in our context are fourfold: \begin{itemize} \item[$(i)$] the nonlinearity of the gas-solid chemical reaction kinetics of Arrhenius type; \item[$(ii)$] the treatment of a coupled system of partial differential equations posed in high-contrasting microstructures; \item[$(iii)$] the fast drift; \item[$(iv)$] the coupled multi-physics and evolution system of equations. \end{itemize} In our analysis, we will explore the nonlinearity of the problem (due to $(i)$) by mainly relying on its structural properties and by adopting the techniques by \cite{Harsha} to work in our setting.
+One possibility of avoiding the use of the nonlinearity in the Arrhenius law is to consider its linear approximation as suggested, for example, in \cite{Kagan}; nevertheless, the working hypotheses for such linear approximation are not so obvious.
 We borrow from our previous experience in handling situations like $(ii)$ (see for instance \cite{Fatima12,Muntean12} for the treatment of a related scenario from chemical attack on concrete structures) and focus on the fast drift $(iii)$, which, at first sight, is an impediment to the classical theory of homogenization and on the new aspect $(iv)$.
 We adapt the working technique \cite{Harsha,Maro} to our combustion setting, so that we can deal with the aspect $(iii)$ in combination with $(iv)$; see also \cite{Mik,HH}.
+The method of two-scale convergence with drift as described in the latter reports is more appropriate for purely periodic velocity fields, with no dependence on the macroscopic variable.
+Therefore, a possible area of interest in the direction of problems with strong convection is the treatment of a more general flow field; specifically, in a locally-periodic setting following the recent work cited in \cite{Thomas17} and in the handling of the homogenization problem for multicomponent mass transport \cite{Allaire15}.